AriFordsham/GHCWiki/home.md

 The *Pipelines* tab provides a more detailed overview on the state of the various continuous integration jobs associated with the merge request.

 Finally, the *Changes* tab shows the patch itself.
 This view may be restricted to changes made by a single commit by selecting the commit in the *Commits* tab.
 Moreover, one may view previous iterations of the merge request using the two drop-down menus at the top of the tab.
 To leave an inline comment click on a line in the patch.

+## Merging your merge request

+Currently we merge MRs with the aid of @marge-bot.
+Marge is a robot who will look after your patch, ensuring it remains up-to-date with `master` while being a candidate for merge.

+After your MR has been reviewed and approved by a GHC developer you can flag your it for merge by assigning it to @merge-bot using the "Assignee" field in the right sidebar.

 # Tickets